Town Hall, Bulandshahr

 The Town Hall in Bulandshahr, India, was built by Muhammad Baquar Ali Khan at a cost of Rs.
 30,000 in the late 19th century.
 The project was overseen by Frederic Growse, a British civil servant of the Indian Civil Service, who had been appointed collector of the region in 1878.
 It is situated in Moti Bagh, which was created as a public garden.
-The main approach is via the Garden Gate. it was built in 1883.
+The main approach was via the Garden Gate.
+It was built in 1883.

-Entrance
+Entrance (west)

-The main approach is via the Garden Gate.
+The main approach was via the Garden Gate.